gae123/sd2/README.md

 and leverage such frameworks.
 1. The implemenation is in python but relies a lot on unix tools.
 I am sure people would want a Windows port.

+## For developers
+1. Build the source code by running `cd build; make`
+1. The main program is in bin/sd2 start from there
+1. When ready to push change the version number at the top of build/Makefile and run `make push`